Elizabeth Amadas: Life

 Elizabeth Bryce was the daughter of James Bryce by his wife, Elizabeth Chester (d.1504), and the granddaughter of Sir Hugh Bryce (d.
 22 November 1496), Goldsmith, and Lord Mayor of London in 1485.
 She married a London Goldsmith, Robert Amadas, whose talents quickly made him the richest goldsmith in England.
 By Robert Amadas she had two daughters, Elizabeth and Thomasine.
 Elizabeth Amadas married Richard Scrope of Castle Combe, Wiltshire, and is said to have left as her sole heir a daughter, Frances Scrope (d.1566), who married Martin Bowes.
 Thomasine Amadas was the first wife of Sir Richard Stapleton (d.
 11 January 1585), by whom she had a son, Brian Stapleton (d.
-13 December 1606), who married Eleanor Neville, daughter of Ralph Neville, 4th Earl of Westmorland. the daughter of George Darcy, 2nd Baron Darcy de Darcy.
+13 December 1606), who married Eleanor Neville, daughter of Ralph Neville, 4th Earl of Westmorland.
+After Eleanor Neville's death, Sir Brian Stapleton married Elizabeth Darcy, the daughter of George Darcy, 2nd Baron Darcy de Darcy.

 Robert Amadas made his will in 1531, and had died by 14 April 1532.

 In 1532 Elizabeth Amadas was arrested for treason.
 She had described Anne Boleyn as a harlot, and said that she should be burnt.
 She also said that the king, by setting aside Catherine of Aragon for a younger woman, was encouraging the men of England to do the same.
 Elizabeth's husband had recently left her.
 She described herself as a "witch and prophetess".
 She was released, but the couple got into debt and did not recover their position at court.